shreehari-divate/Flask-CareerPage/README.md

 # CareerPage

 ## Description
-This is a career page built using Flask framework.
+This project is a simple career page built with Flask.
+It lists all the open positions in a company and provides a link to the application page for each job.

 ## Requirements
 Python